gravitational/teleport/rfd/0051-x11-forwarding.md

 implementation, which is (was) the only complete open source X11 forwarding implementation.

-This RFD will explain some key concepts and temrs for X11 forwarding, the general flow of the implementation, and the security details and decisions.
+This RFD will explain some key concepts and terms for X11 forwarding, the general flow of the implementation, and the security details and decisions.

+There are also two sections describing the main deviations made from the OpenSSH
+implementation:
+ - `Unix sockets instead of TCP sockets`
+ - `Untrusted as default mode`

 ### X Server and Client